 Wall mount units require a minimum 6 inch clearance above and below, to achieve adequate heat sink cooling.
+When the add-on box is employed for optional equipment, no additional bottom clearance is required.

 No side clearance is required for cooling because the cooling air flow is in and out of the enclosure door at the front surface of the unit (do not block the air flow louvers).
 Clearance for the opening swing of the enclosure door should be considered when placing these units.
 The door is hinged on the left and must open through at least a 90 degree swing with a 120 to 180 degree swing being preferable (minimum clearance is 1.5").